geopandas/pyogrio/docs/source/about.md

 [Fiona](https://github.com/Toblerity/Fiona) is a full-featured, general-purpose Python library for working with OGR vector data sources.
 It is **awesome**, has highly-dedicated maintainers and contributors, and exposes more functionality than Pyogrio ever will.
 Finally it is used in many projects in the Python ecosystem.

-In contrast, Pyogrio specifically targets the typical needs of GeoPandas.
+In contrast, Pyogrio specifically targets the typical needs of GeoPandas and other dataframe-oriented use cases.
 It uses a stateless approach, so all data are read or written in a single pass.
 This bulk-oriented approach enables significantly faster I/O operations, especially for larger datasets.

 Pyogrio borrows from the internal mechanics and lessons learned of Fiona and so this project would not have been possible without Fiona